Neo2003/PistormOptimization/README.md

 * 03-Complete-RO.sh will do the necessary actions to prepare the system to use a read-only root filesystem.
 * 04-Move-emulator.sh will move the pistorm emulator you previously installed in /home/pi/pistorm to the new partition and will install it as a service to be run as soon as the OS permit.

-# What is left to be done manualy (to be completed)
+# What is left to be done manualy

-* /boot/confit.txt
-* /boot/cmdline.txt
+* Edit the option file located in /boot/config.txt.
+You can plug the SD in a Windows/Linux PC and edit the file on the FAT partition.

+Add the following content:

+`# Disable the rainbow splash screen`

+`disable_splash=1`

+`# Disable bluetooth`

+`dtoverlay=pi3-disable-bt`

+`# Overclock the SD Card from 50 to 100MHz`

+`# This can only be done with at least a UHS Class 1 card marked U with a '1' inside`

+`dtoverlay=sdtweak,overclock_50=100`

+`# Set the bootloader delay to 0 seconds.
+The default is 1s.`

+`boot_delay=0`

+* Edit the file /boot/cmdline.txt to add kernel parameters.
+As above it's also located on the FAT partition.

+Add this options at the end of the line:

+` fastboot noswap ro`

 # Usage